The-Lab-LaBella/Wild_Yeast_Summer_2025/Sampling_Day.md

 ## Step 2 - Processing

-Processing will take place on the 4th Floor of the [Bioinformatics Building](https://g.co/kgs/KCyVCYW)
+Processing will take place on the 4th Floor of the [Bioinformatics Building](https://g.co/kgs/KCyVCYW) in the Carter Lab

+If you get lost, please return to BINF 429 and connect with Bhuwan or Dallas

 Required Items:
 -	One 15mL tube per sample + 1 negative control tubes